Webhooks overview¶

 - Keeps the old secret valid for 24 hours alongside the new one.

-X-Revento-Signatureheaders, your verifier should accept either. - After 24 hours, the old secret is invalidated.
+X-Revento-Signaturefor the new secret andX-Revento-Signature-Previousfor the old secret.
+Your verifier should accept either header during the overlap window. - After 24 hours, the old secret is invalidated.

 The 24-hour overlap lets you roll the new secret to all your servers without a downtime window.